djangonl/website/src/content/posts/djangos-20th-birthday.md

 ---
 title: Django's 20th birthday 🎂
-pubDate: '2025-07-15'
+pubDate: '2025-08-16'
 ---

 # Join us to celebrate Django’s 20th Birthday! 🎉

 Django turns 20!
-Come celebrate with us in Amsterdam on August 16, 2025, at [Vondelpark](https://maps.app.goo.gl/MydHmWnmM7kGBcUh6) as we also kick off the DjangoNL community.
+Come celebrate with us in Amsterdam on **August 16, 2025**, at [Vondelpark](https://maps.app.goo.gl/MydHmWnmM7kGBcUh6) as we also kick off the DjangoNL community.
 We’d love to see you there!
+[Add to your calendar](https://calendar.google.com/calendar/render?action=TEMPLATE&dates=20250816T130000Z%2F20250816T163000Z&details=http%3A%2F%2Flocalhost%3A4322%2Fdjangos-20th-birthday%2F&location=Vondelpark%2C%20Amsterdam&text=Django%27s%2020th%20birthday%20in%20Amsterdam)!

 # What’s happening?